 Information on the origins of the campaign, accounts from early adopters and anecdotes from patients on the effects of overtreatment

-How Can I Implement Choosing Wisely in My Practice/Health System?
+How Can I Implement Choosing Wisely in My Practice or Health System?

-Information for clinicians or health system leaders looking start a program at their organization
+Information for clinicians or health system leaders looking to start a program at their organization

 How Can I Implement Choosing Wisely in My Community?

-Information for community organizations and employers looking engage patients in the campaign
+Information for community organizations and employers looking to engage patients in the campaign